ansible-collections/ibm_zos_core/roles/playbook_upgrade_validator/README.md

 # ibm.ibm_zos_core.playbook_upgrade_validator

-This role validates playbooks against ibm_zos_core 2.0.0 and provides migration actions.
+This role builds a report to migrate playbooks to v2.0.0..

 ## Role Variables